ibm-cloud-docs/speech-to-text/input.md

 ## Custom models
 {: #custom}

-> **Note:** Language and acoustic model customization are available at different levels of support (generally available or beta) for different languages.
+Language and acoustic model customization are available at different levels of support (generally available or beta) for different languages.
 For more information, see [Language support for customization](/docs/services/speech-to-text/custom.html#languageSupport).
+{: note}

 All interfaces accept a custom model for use in a recognition request: